alosadagrande/tekton-dpdk/blog.md

 Next, create the [deployment-testpmd.yaml](https://github.com/alosadagrande/tekton-dpdk/blob/master/resources/cnf-cluster/deployment-testpmd.yaml) deployment.
 Notice that the application requests a guaranteed amount of CPU, memory and Huge pages.
 Also, the Pod requires an additional network interface pinned to the SR-IOV VFS provided by the Node (k8s.v1.cni.cncf.io/networks: deploy-testpmd/sriov-network).

->:warning: Make sure you change the addtional network to meet your SR-IOV network configuration.
+>:warning: Replace the additional network annotation with the name of your SR-IOV network attach definition if you have a capable cluster.

 Notice that the pipeline is in charge of rolling out a new version of the application when a new image is successfully pushed to Quay.io: